Code-Institute-Submissions/MariaHochstoeger-project1/README.md

     ![Home page including headshot of Dr Giri, welcome text and call to action](assets/images/readme-images/home-page-incl-headshot-text-and-call-to-action.png)

 - **About page**
-    - Images are kept in line with the theme of the site of the blue sky.
+    - Images are related to the content they are associated with.
+They show pictures of various scenes which one might encounter in a therapy setting.
-    - The informations that site visitors will mostly look for is listed in clear lists, using bullet points where too many items make up the list.
+    - The information that site visitors will mostly look for is listed in clear list format, using bullet points where too many items make up the list.
     - Little icons give a playful vibe, giving lightness to heavy issues.
     - Layout is vertical for smaller screens and horizontal to make good use of larger screens.